top of page

 Step 1: Pick your lane.

 Decide what industry you actually want to be in.
-Not what sounds good on paper—what you’d be happy waking up for.
+Not what sounds good on paper—what you’d be happy waking up for each day.

 Step 2: Research like it’s your job.

 Stalk company pages.
 Look at employees.
-Check out their events, their values, their vibe.
+Check out their events, values, and vibe.
 Could you see yourself there?

 Step 3: Identify your winners.

-From your research, figure out which companies are thriving, aligned with your values, and doing work that excites you.
+From your research, figure out which companies are thriving, align with your values, and do work that excites you.
 Put the others on the back burner.

 Step 4: Know your “ideal workday.”

 What kind of work do you want to do every single day?
 Public speaking?
 Data analysis?
 Coaching?
 Writing?
-If you don’t know, take inventory of what energizes you.
+If you’re unsure, take inventory of what energizes you.

 Step 5: Tailor everything.